vinaes/vinaes.github.io/_posts/2018-4-1-iOS-Player.md

 - The common: tracks list and artists
 - The main one: player.

 Both have to interact the same.
 If we change track from the common one, the track _must_ be changed in the main one.
-The first thing that came out to my head was using KVO and tranfer some important pointers of the current playing item and store track info somewhere in shared memory (_can I say like that?_).
+The first thing that came out to my head was using KVO and transfer some important pointers of the current playing item and store track info somewhere in shared memory (_can I say like that?_).
 But this idea is pretty old.
 In case of fashion.
 Who uses system's KVO when we have RX?
 Hello, RxCocoa.
 My thoughts were: huh, it's going to be pretty easy and I'll write my own wrappers.
 But nah, I found a pretty cool extension for AVPlayer: https://github.com/pmick/RxAVFoundation.
 It made the idea much more easier to implement.
 Thanks, based God.

 >So, the way is: subscribe to main events (player's status, such as play, pause, track change) in the common screen, post them to both screens, implement some iOS delegates, and, bahm, its working.
 Easy.